 What information is reported on Form 1095-B?

+Before getting started with this filing, it’s important to be familiar with ACA terms and know what information needs to be reported.
 Form 1095-B, Health Coverage is broken up into 4 parts: Responsible Individual Information, Information about Certain Employer-Sponsored Coverage, Issuer or Other Coverage Provider Information, and Covered Individuals Information.

 Part I – Responsible Individual Information